diegogzt/escapemaster-web/README.md

-# Flowy Web
+# Escapemaster Web

-> The modern frontend for the Flowy hospitality ecosystem.
+> The modern frontend for the Escapemaster hospitality ecosystem.

 ## 🚀 Features